uroojzaidi709/dsa-problem-solutions/README.md

 Space Complexity: O(1)
 The solution is performed in-place and does not use any auxiliary data structures that scale with the input size.
 Therefore, the space complexity is constant.

+33. Search in Rotated Sorted Array

+Problem Overview:
+Find a target in a sorted array that's been rotated at an unknown pivot.
+The solution must have an O(log n) time complexity.

+Solution Approach:
+This problem is solved by applying binary search in two phases.
+First, we find the pivot, which is the largest element and the point of rotation.
+Then, we perform a standard binary search on one of the two sorted subarrays created by the rotation.

+Find the Pivot: A modified binary search locates the pivot by checking if an element is larger than its next neighbor or smaller than its previous neighbor.

+Binary Search: Once the pivot is found, we determine which subarray ([start, pivot-1] or [pivot+1, end]) contains the target by comparing the target with the array's first element.
+A standard binary search is then performed on the correct subarray.

+Complexity:

+Time Complexity: O(log n) - Both the pivot search and the subsequent binary search are logarithmic.

+Space Complexity: O(1) - The solution is in-place and doesn't use extra space.